truj/midica/README.md

                         midi2abc. (abcMIDI needs to be installed.)
 --import-ly=PATH      : Import from the specified LilyPond file by calling
                         lilypond.
 (LilyPond needs to be installed.)
+--import-mscore=PATH  : Import from the specified file using MuseScore
+                        (MuseScore needs to be installed.)
 --export-midi=PATH    : Export to the specified MIDI file.
 --export=PATH         : Export to the specified MidicaPL file. (*)
 --export-alda=PATH    : Export to the specified ALDA file. (*)